amrathakamath/amrathakamath/README.md

 ## 🚀 About Me
 🎓 **3rd-year Information Science student** at Sahyadri College of Engineering & Management
 💡 Passionate about **Web Development, Software Engineering, and Competitive Programming**
-🛠️ Strong in **Data Structures, Algorithms, and Backend Development**

 ---